 Several years ago, TeachersPayTeachers mostly consisted of PowerPoint and PDF resources.
 Today, so many more formats have been listed that compatibility between resources can get confusing.
-For instance, there are some features in PowerPoint that won’t work in Slides and vice versa.
+For instance, there are some features in PowerPoint that won’t work in Google Slides and vice versa.
 I hope the following information saves you some time and helps with making purchases that best fit your needs!

 - PPT sounds and videos won’t work in Google Slides.